santoshsmalagi/Developer-Essentials/Living-Documentation.md

       * In the worst case, the knowledge is only in people’s brains, and only its consequences are there in the system.
       * For example, there may a general business rule, but it may have been programmed as a series of special cases, so the general rule is not expressed anywhere.

-# Internal Documentation
+### Types of Documentation

+* **Internal Documentation**
-The best place to store documentation is on the documented thing itself.
-The advantage of internal documentation is that it’s always up-to-date with any version of the product, as it’s part of its source code.
-Internal documentation cannot be lost because it’s embedded within the source code itself.
-It’s also readily available and comes to the attention of any developers working on the code just because it’s under their eyes.
-Internal documentation also enables you to benefit from all the tools and all the goodness of your fantastic IDE, such as autocomplete, instant search, and seamless navigation within and between elements.
-Because internal documentation is expressed using implementation technologies, it can usually be parsed by tools.
+      * *The best place to store documentation is on the documented thing itself.*
+      * The advantage of internal documentation is that it’s always up-to-date with any version of the product, as it’s part of its source code.
+      * Internal documentation cannot be lost because it’s embedded within the source code itself.
+      * It’s also readily available and comes to the attention of any developers working on the code just because it’s under their eyes.
+      * Internal documentation also enables you to benefit from all the tools and all the goodness of your fantastic IDE, such as autocomplete, instant search, and seamless navigation within and between elements.
+      * Because internal documentation is expressed using implementation technologies, it can usually be parsed by tools.
 This opens new opportunities for tools to assist developers in their daily tasks.
 In particular, it enables automated processing of knowledge for curation, consolidation, format conversion, automated publishing, or reconciliation

-# External Documentation
+* **External Documentation**
-An advantage of external documentation is that it can take whatever format and tool is most convenient for the audience and for the writers
+   * An advantage of external documentation is that it can take whatever format and tool is most convenient for the audience and for the writers.

+ ### Rethinking Documentation

-The best place to put documentation about a thing is on the thing itself. choosing internal documentation by default, at least for all knowledge that’s at risk of changing regularly
+The best place to put documentation about a thing is on the thing itself.
+Choosing internal documentation by default, at least for all knowledge that’s at risk of changing regularly.

-Even for stable knowledge, I recommend internal documentation first, and I would choose to do external documentation only when there’s clearly value added, such as with a documentation that must be maximally attractive (perhaps for marketing reasons).
-In that case, I suggest hand-crafted slides, diagrams with careful manual layout, and appealing pictures.
+Choose to do external documentation only when there is lear value add.
 The point of using external documentation would be to be able to add a human feel to the final document, so I’d use Apple Keynote or Microsoft PowerPoint, select or create beautiful quality pictures, and beta test the effectiveness of the documentation on a panel of colleagues to make sure it’s well received.

-## Rethinking Documentation
-Most knowledge is already there
-There is no need to record a piece of knowledge that is already recorded in the system itself.

-Prefer internal documentation
-The best place to store documentation is on the documented thing itself.

-Focus on specific knowledge
-Use documentation for the specific knowledge and learn the generic knowledge from trainings.

-Accuracy mechanism
-You can trust documentation only if there is a mechanism to guarantee its accuracy.
+Examples of internal documentation:
+      * self-documenting code and use of clean code practices
+      * class and method naming
+      * using composed methods and types
+      * annotations that add knowledge to elements of the programming language
+      * comments on public interfaces, classes, and main methods
+      * folder organization and decomposition and naming of modules and submodules

+Examples of effective external documentation
+* hand-crafted slides
+* diagrams with careful manual layout
+* appealing illustrations
+* tool user manuals, flow documentation
+* example scripts etc.

 ### Useful Links
 [Documenting C++ Code](https://developer.lsst.io/cpp/api-docs.html)